-1. Implementation of Public Library social media accounts:
+- 1. Implementation of Public Library social media accounts: - a.

-- a.
 Authority - i.
 The Communications Department is the coordinating authority for approval, auditing, and governance of library social media accounts. - ii.
-The Communications Manager or their designee, oversees final approval on requests for library social media accounts. - iii.
-All recommendations for new library social media accounts are subject to approval by the Communications Manager, or their designee, prior to implementation. - b.
-Unapproved Account Creation i.
-If an account is created without authorization from the Communications Manager, it is subject to immediate deactivation.
+The Director of Marketing & Communications, or their designee, oversees final approval on requests for library social media accounts. - iii.
+All recommendations for new library social media accounts are subject to approval by the Director of Marketing & Communications, or their designee, prior to implementation.

-2. Deactivating a City social media account

-a.
-The Communications Director, upon recommendation, or Library Director, may authorize deactivating a City social media account.

 b.
+Unapproved Account Creation

+If an account is created without authorization from the Director of Marketing & Communications, it is subject to immediate deactivation.

-Considerations for deciding whether to deactivate a library social media account may include, but are not limited to:
+- 2. Deactivating a library social media account - a.
+The Director of Marketing & Communications, upon recommendation, or Library Executive Director, may authorize deactivating a library social media account. - b.
+Considerations for deciding whether to deactivate a library social media account may include, but are not limited to: - i.

-- i.
 Merging an account into another library's social media account. - ii.
-It is no longer needed to accomplish a department's goals.
+It is no longer needed to accomplish the library's goals. - iii.

-- iii.
 It does not align with the library's mission, vision, or values. - iv.
 It is not currently being used or is being underutilized with no original posts for at least 60 days. - v.
-It is not being monitored.

-c.
-If a decision is made by the Communications Manager, or their designee, to deactivate a library social media account, the following actions shall occur:

-i.
-Preservation of all content before the account is deactivated.

-ii.
-Set a timeline for deactivating the account.
+It is not being monitored. - c.
+If a decision is made by the Director of Marketing & Communications, or their designee, to deactivate a library social media account, the following actions shall occur: - i.
+Preservation of all content before the account is deactivated. - ii.
+Set a timeline for deactivating the account. - iii.

-iii.
 Determine whether to protect the account name by keeping it active to prevent use of the library's name for improper purposes.
 If a decision is made to protect the account name, take all necessary action to do so.